BlockMedical/BlockMedical/docs/README.md

 If you are exchaging for Utility tokens, you will see your balance here: https://etherscan.io/address/0xafdaa366213f08f1121a528d757c4d4f22dfac29

-For users who want to use Metamask, please see instructions [here](https://github.com/BlockMedical/BlockMedical/blob/master/docs/metamaskdocs/metamask_exchange_instructions.md)
+For desktop users who want to use Metamask, please see instructions [here](https://github.com/BlockMedical/BlockMedical/blob/master/docs/metamaskdocs/metamask_exchange_instructions.md)